kushalpagolu/hashnode/ckmac7bmx09t6hws12wh11xx4.md

 I just visited MONACO
 Number of races covered: 5

 */

 ```
-The assignment of visitCountry() to a constant newList will assign a new reference and the value of variable **numberOfRaces** is set to 0 in this new context.
+The assignment of visitCountry() to a constant **newList** will assign a new reference and the value of variable **numberOfRaces** is initialised to **0** in this new context.
 Test the example and see the output on the console for yourselves.

 **Assignment Example** : Try the below code to see what the **numberOfRaces** current value is.
 It explains **closing over** the variable numberOfRaces.